Glenview School District 34

 Glenview Public School District 34 is a school district in the U.S. state of Illinois located predominantly in the north Chicago suburb of Glenview.
-The schools are hailed for their high rankings within the state of Illinois and for having more than three-quarters of teachers with master's degrees.
-The schools which make up District 34 are broken into three groups: PreK–2, 3–5, 6–8, 9-5, and more on this later).
+The schools are hailed for their high rankings within the state of Illinois and for having more than 70% of teachers with master's degrees.
+The schools which make up District 34 are broken into three groups: PreK–2, 3–5, and 6–8.

 Dr. Dane Delli was appointed superintendent for District 34 in 2017 and began work on July 1.
 He had previously served as superintendent of the Mount Prospect-based River Trails School District 26 since July 2007.
 Dr. Delli has a Ph.D. and M.A. in Educational Leadership from Ohio State University, an M.S. degree in Education from John Carroll University and a B.S. degree in English Education from Bowling Green State University.